-Dr. Hoefflin performs his Los Angeles armlifts as an outpatient procedure under local anesthesia with deep sedation, as administered by a board-certified anesthesiologist.
+Dr. Hoefflin performs armlifts as an outpatient procedure under local anesthesia with deep sedation, as administered by a board-certified anesthesiologist.
 When performed in combination with other plastic surgery procedures, general anesthesia may be used.
 When small pockets of hereditary fat are targeted, liposuction alone can be performed.
 The procedure usually takes about one to two hours, depending upon the desired level of sculpting.
 All operations are performed in fully credentialed and state-of-the-art surgical facilities.

 Our patients are surprisingly free of pain due to the tumescent local anesthesia that is used.
 Most patients describe the recovery process as a mild to moderate discomfort.
 Most patients tell us they feel much better than expected following their surgery and able to return to work and their normal social activities within several days to one week following surgery.

 Patients are directly discharged home with gauze dressings and compression garments covering the treated areas.
 Garment use is encouraged for the first two to four weeks to reduce post-operative swelling.
 After the procedure, patients may experience mild bruising, swelling, and local discomfort from several days to one week following their procedure.
 Any initial discomfort is easily controlled with oral medication.
 Endermologie® by LPG is begun several days after your procedure to help diminish any swelling, assist in healing and speeding your recovery.
 Patients can return to work and other regular activities as soon as they feel comfortable, which is usually after several days.